UK Film Studies Degrees

-Film Studies deals with theoretical, historical and critical approaches to film and explores the narrative, artistic, cultural, economic, and political implications of cinema.
+A Film Studies degree looks at the theoretical, historical and critical approaches to film and explores the narrative, artistic, cultural, economic, and political implications of cinema.
 Students will spend time reading and writing about all types of film, discussing meaning and importance and the role of the audience, while also learning about the roles of producers, directors, screenwriters and actors.
 Hollywood, independent and experimental cinema will be covered.

 The UK has produced and continues to produce excellent cinema, film-makers and actors that stand the test of time.
 The global prevalence of the English language is one reason why and a further incentive to study in the UK for anyone aspiring to work in film.

 Film Studies graduates find work as film or video producers, editors and researchers.
-They work in film marketing and PR, media production, publishing, film making, arts and events management and local and community broadcasting.
-Students will also have an excellent grounding in arts, literature and culture, while possible career paths in media, business, law and management can be pursued.
+They work in film marketing and PR, media production, publishing, film making, events management and local and community broadcasting.
+The graduate job market in film and media is extremely competitive and work experience and placements during your degree will help your CV stand out when applying for positions.

 - Typical International Baccalaureate requirements: 33 points.

 - Typical IELTS requirements: 6.5 overall, with no lower than 5.5 in any one component.

 If you need to improve your IELTS score ahead of beginning a Film Studies degree, learn more about cheap and flexible part-time IELTS classes in London today.